The heuristic function h(n)

 Scale#

-A* computes f(n) = g(n) + h(n).
-To add two values, those two values need to be at the same scale.
-If g(n) is measured in hours and h(n) is measured in meters, then A* is going to consider g or h too much or too little, and you either won’t get as good paths or you A* will run slower than it could.
+too much or too little, and you either won’t get as good paths or you A* will run slower than it could.

 Exact heuristics#

 If your heuristic is exactly equal to the distance along the optimal path, you’ll see A* expand very few nodes, as in the diagram shown in the next section.
-What’s happening inside A* is that it is computing f(n) = g(n) + h(n) at every node.
-When h(n) exactly matches g(n), the value of f(n) doesn’t change along the path.
-All nodes not on the right path will have a higher value of f than nodes that are on the right path.
-Since A* doesn’t consider higher-valued f nodes until it has considered lower-valued f nodes, it never strays off the shortest path.
+What’s happening inside A* is that it is computing f(n) = g(n) + h(n)

-Precomputed exact heuristic
+Precomputed exact heuristic#

 One way to construct an exact heuristic is to precompute the length of the shortest path between every pair of points.
 This is not feasible for most game maps.
 However, there are ways to approximate this heuristic:

-Then add in a heuristic h' that estimates the cost of going from any location to nearby waypoints.
+that estimates the cost of going from any location to nearby waypoints.
 (The latter too can be precomputed if desired.)
 The final heuristic will be:

 h(n) = h'(n, w1) + distance(w1, w2) + h'(w2, goal)

-or if you want a better but more expensive heuristic, evaluate the above with all pairs w1, w2 that are close to the node and the goal, respectively.
+or if you want a better but more expensive heuristic, evaluate the above with all pairs w1

-Linear exact heuristic
+Linear exact heuristic#

 In a special circumstance, you can make the heuristic exact without precomputing anything.
 If you have a map with no obstacles and no slow terrain, then the shortest path from the starting point to the goal should be a straight line.